coopie/mesite/posts/making_the_blog.md

 After looking around, I found the [jekyll blogging framework](http://jekyllrb.com/), exactly what I wanted.
 It looked really nice, had markdown posts, and even looked simple enough that I could make a website like that myself...

->*"I have a week or so before uni starts and I have just finished the Witcher 3, so I might as well give it a go"*
+>*"I have a week or so before uni starts, so I might as well give it a go"*

 So off I went to make it.